 There are two wells drilled in the Dakota Aquifer.
 One is located outside of the proposed subunits (HG23) while the other is located within the proposed Ogallala subunit (HG60).
 Both wells have records dating back to the 1970s.
-HG23 has had a net increase of 7.71 ft and HG60 has exhibited a net increase of 79.1 ft over the period of record (Figure 20).
+HG23 declined nearly 20 ft in 2009 and HG60 also declined but has exhibited a net increase (Figure 20).